6 Best Areas to Stay in Florence, Italy

 San Frediano and Santo Spirito (local vibes, affordable nightlife)Hotel Pitti Palace al Ponte Vecchio

-San Niccolò & Piazzale Michelangelo (city views, museums)Art Hotel Villa Agape
+San Niccolo & Piazzale Michelangelo (city views, museums)Art Hotel Villa Agape

-Best Areas to Stay in Florence
+Map of the Best Areas to Stay in Florence

-1. Piazza della Signoria or Duomo – Best area to stay in Florence for first-time visitors
+1. Piazza della Signoria or Duomo

 Piazza Della Signoria is the heart of Florence.
 This area is in the city’s center and is one of the best neighborhoods to stay in Florence for museums and sightseeing.